 Resource ID Overrides

-Test code often references specific AWS resource IDs - a VPC ID in a config file, a KMS key ARN in a secret, an instance ID in a monitoring dashboard.
-Simfra lets you create resources with exact IDs using simfra: tags.
+Test code often references specific AWS resource IDs - a VPC ID in a config file, a KMS key ARN in a secret, a Route53 zone ID in a DNS module.
+Simfra lets you create resources with exact IDs.
+Resources go through the full creation path: validation, side effects, and state machine transitions all run normally.

 Prerequisites